Feeling down? You're not alone. Everyone feels sad at times.

 are worthless or bad.
 They may be sad or grumpy for weeks, or even longer.
 They might

 not want to hang out anymore or feel too tired to do things like play, go to school,

 People get depressed for lots of reasons.
 Difficult problems or an overload of

-to become depressed.
-People might become depressed after losing someone they're close
+some people to become depressed.
+People might become depressed after losing someone

 Like any illness, depression is not the person's fault.
 People who are depressed